Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palazzo dei Conservatori

-Start your visit by entering the building in front of the Palazzo Nuovo.
+Start your visit by entering the building in front of Palazzo Nuovo.
 In the courtyard, you can admire the fragments of the imposing Colossus of Constantine, a statue that used to occupy a place of prominence in the Roman Forum.

 Palazzo Nuovo